Where will the security checkpoints be located?

 How many bags can each person carry into a venue?

-Each guest can enter Davenport Field or Klöckner Stadium with one large clear bag (12" x 12" x 6" or one-gallon clear plastic freezer bag) and an approved clutch purse (no larger than 4.5" x 6.5").
+Each guest can enter Disharoon Park or Klöckner Stadium with one large clear bag (12" x 12" x 6" or one-gallon clear plastic freezer bag) and an approved clutch purse (no larger than 4.5" x 6.5").
 The clutch purse can be carried separately from the clear bag and will be subject to search.

 What items are prohibited?

 Backpacks and large bags, outside food and beverages (including empty bottles), and weapons of any kind are among the prohibited items.
 For a full list of specific prohibited items, see UVA facilities policies here: http://www.virginiasports.com/facilities/policies.html

 Do I have to put everything I'm carrying into the permissible bags?

 No. Fans are limited only to the type of bags carried into the stadium, not items that they may normally bring to a game that fit in pockets or clutch bags (e.g., keys, makeup, feminine products, comb, phone, wallet, credit cards).
 Fans may carry a blanket or extra jacket over their arms, and binoculars and/or camera around their necks or in their hands without the case.
 Fans may also use the clear bag and clutch to carry these items and other permissible items.
 Every member of the family may carry in a permissible bag.
 Only prohibited items cannot be carried in clear bags into venues.